Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

 echo '127.0.0.1 <HOSTNAME>' | sudo tee -a /etc/hosts
 ```

-*Setting DNS nameservers to localhost*
+*Setting DNS nameservers to localhost.*

 It is recommended to set the system-wide `DNS` nameservers to `localhost`, in
 order to avoid leaking `DNS` requests (from the operating system, Web browsers,